Home | Resume | Research | Interesting Reads | Old Books | Random |

 Riley, Emma.
 2022.
 “Role Models in Movies: The Impact of Queen of Katwe on Students’ Educational Attainment.”
 The Review of Economics and Statistics, January, 1–48.
 DOI

-This article is absolutely wild.
+This article is sick.
 They showed the movie Queen of Katwe to a bunch of Ugandan kids, and guess what?
 The chance that a female student fails math drops from 32% to 18%.
 I believe that the there is massive potential for media (broadly defined, so not just edutainment) in development.

 Paola Giuliano, Nathan Nunn, Understanding Cultural Persistence and Change, The Review of Economic Studies, Volume 88, Issue 4, July 2021, Pages 1541–1581, DOI